star-bnl/star-git-tools/doc/README.md

 URL syntax specifying the port number.

-## How to checkout only one or a few packages/subdirectories
+## How to checkout only one or a few packages

 This is called a sparse checkout.
 In this case you start by cloning the bare repository